 The rep of today is not just the one who delivers the message.
 He is the channel orchestrator.
 A takeaway from Alexander Dudiniets from @viseven_CLM @eyeforpharma #efpPhilly #omnichannel pic.twitter.com/K65vh1O5OC

 — Oksana Matviienko (@MatviienkoO) April 16, 2019

 During the panel talk on Omnichannel Market Engagement, Viseven’s Business Development Officer – Alexander Dudinets – has noted that in the era of multichannel communication the nature of the marketing cycles has changed: they are overlapping, changing and constantly mutating into one another.
 If content production for marketing cycles will not become affordable and accurate, there’s little hope for pharma to catch the speed of content lifecycle.

 This is where Viseven’s solution, the eWizard platform, is specifically designed to accelerate content creation, localization, rounds of approval and publication to the speed of light.
 Pharma can split content in smallest meaningful parts and reuse it for many channels and messages, so bringing value to the end stakeholders would become as affordable as it gets.
-You can explore our landing page for a more detailed view on eWizard technology.

 As for Viseven team, we have enjoyed the event capacities to their full extent: run, exhibition tour, exhibition and panel.
 Our Chief Officer (US/Canada), Kenneth Sanchez, participated in the early morning run and delivered an excellent pitch during the patient engagement exhibition tour.
 And our Team A – Oksana Matviienko (CMO) and Ruslana Magdych (Global Account Director) – had an excellent networking time at the exhibition booth, expanding on the intricacies of multichannel content creation that brings value to all stakeholders.